Movielingo/movielingo_app/README.md

 - **VocabularyService**: Provides methods to interact with the UserVocabulary collection in the Firestore database, e.g., fetching all user vocabulary of a specific movie/series or adding new vocabulary to the user's vocabulary.

+### 🎨 Screens

+- **AuthenticationScreen**: Displays the sign-in and sign-up forms.
+The user can sign in using their email and password or using Google Sign-In.

+- **HomeScreen**: Displays the list of movies available in the database.
+The user can click on a movie to view its details.

+- **MovieDetailsScreen**: Displays the details of a specific movie, including the title, genre, release year, and a brief description.
+The user can also add the movie to their list of movies (the so called "Vocabulary Box").

+- **ProfileScreen**: Displays the user's profile information, including their name, email, first language, and target language.
+The user can also edit their profile information.

+- **VocabularyBoxScreen**: Displays the user's list of movies.
+The user can click on a movie to view its vocabulary and progress.
+The user can also delete a movie from their list of movies.
+The user can also start the vocabulary trainer for a specific movie.

+- **VocabularyTrainerScreen (WIP)**: Displays the user's vocabulary for a specific movie.
+The user can see the words, their meanings, and the context in which they were used in the movie.
+The user can also test their knowledge and track their progress.

 ## 🚀 Getting Started

 If you're new to Flutter, these resources will help you hit the ground running: